W-symmetry, topological vertex and affine Yangian: Representations of

-The following section discusses more general actions on $\mathcal{Y}$ on plane partitions with certain combinatorial restrictions.
-The representations discussed in \cite{tsymbaliukrev} as well as representations of the $q$-deformed version of $\mathcal{Y}$ -- the toroidal algebra of \cite{feigin2012quantum} are of this form.
-The vector space basis of the representation space is given by plane partitions, possibly allowing for non-trivial asymptotics along the axes and certain geometric restrictions.
-The highest weight state corresponds to plane partition with minimum number of boxes consistent with given asymptotics.
-Generators $\psi_j$ of the Baxter subalgebra $\mathcal{B}$ act diagonally in the basis of plane partitions.
-Operators $e_j$ on the other hand are box addition operators and operators $f_j$ acts as box removal operators.
-In certain sense, these representations are just three-dimensional generalization of the harmonic oscillator algebra, if one thinks of states $\ket{n}$ in the harmonic oscillator as being $1$-dimensional partitions.
-Next it is shown how useful is the complementary picture of plane partitions, which is that of rhombic plane tilings.
+The following section discusses more general actions of $\mathcal{Y}$ on generalized plane partitions with certain combinatorial restrictions.
+The representations discussed in \cite{tsymbaliukrev} as well as representations of the $q$-deformed version of $\mathcal{Y}$ -- the toroidal algebra of \cite{feigin2012quantum} are all of this form.
+The vector space basis of the representation space is given by the generalized plane partitions, possibly allowing for a non-trivial asymptotics along the coordinate axes and for certain geometric restrictions.
+The highest weight state corresponds to plane partition with the minimum number of boxes consistent with the given asymptotics.
+Generators $\psi_j$ of the Baxter subalgebra $\mathcal{B}$ act diagonally in the basis of the generalized plane partitions.
+Operators $e_j$ on the other hand act as box addition operators and operators $f_j$ act as box removal operators.
+In certain sense, these representations are three-dimensional generalization of the harmonic oscillator algebra, if one considers the states $\ket{n}$ in the harmonic oscillator Hilbert space to be $1$-dimensional partitions.
+Next it is shown how useful is the complementary picture of the generalized plane partitions, which is that of the rhombic plane tilings.

-The last section discusses the $\sigma_3 \neq 0$ deformation of the free boson representation found in the linear $\mathcal{W}_{1+\infty}$.
-The generating elements $e_0$ and $f_0$ are undeformed, all that is non-trivial is determination of the deformed cut-and-join element $\psi_3$.
-The resulting expression does not seem to be a zero mode of any operator constructed from local $\widehat{\mathfrak{u}(1)}$ fields, but it appears in studies of Benjamin-Ono equation.
+In the last section we discuss the $\sigma_3 \neq 0$ deformation of the free boson representation found in the linear $\mathcal{W}_{1+\infty}$.
+The generating elements $e_0$ and $f_0$ are undeformed, the non-trivial task is to determine the deformed cut-and-join generator $\psi_3$.
+The resulting expression does not seem to be a zero mode of any local operator constructed from $\widehat{\mathfrak{u}(1)}$ fields, but it appeared in the studies of the Benjamin-Ono equation.